GhaliAmir/Education-In-Africa/README.md

 # Education In Africa

+Investing in young minds as a business model.

 # Abstract
 The *African Development Bank Group* statistical data portal offers an immense range of socio-economic indicators for each African country from 1960 until now.
 This three-dimensional data precision (country, year, over 200 indicators) provides sufficient tools for our project to perform a spatio-temporal analysis of the educational factors in African countries and the impact on their social and economical growth.